 Interface ethernet1/0/10 is the destination port which is connected to the monitor.
 This port is required to be configured as an access port, and belong to the RSPAN VLAN.
+RSPAN VLAN is 5.

 Switch(Config-If-Ethernet1/0/10)#switchport access vlan 5